-You may be transitioning out of Google Drive to use another service or you may be leaving a project where you worked – the truth is that in any of these cases manually saving files or, worse yet, simply letting them go, is a no no.
+You may be transitioning out of Google Drive to use another service or you may be leaving a project where you worked – the truth is that in any of these cases manually saving files or, worse yet, simply letting them go, is a no no. In this post I explain how to export your Google files and data in a few clicks.

 Information is power, and with all the data your Google account has about you (text files, spreadsheets, pictures, locations, bookmarks…) why not export it and add it to your usual backups?
 You never know when you’ll need to look at that fancy spreadsheet or that really good list of books to read.